kubernetes/enhancements/keps/sig-network/1880-multiple-service-cidrs/README.md

 The new allocation mode requires:

 - 2 new API objects ServiceCIDR and IPAddress in networking.k8s.io/v1alpha1, see <https://groups.google.com/g/kubernetes-sig-api-machinery/c/S0KuN_PJYXY/m/573BLOo4EAAJ>.
-Both will be protected with finalizers.
+The ServiceCIDR will be protected with a finalizer, the IPAddress object doesn't need a finalizer because the APIserver always release and delete the IPAddress after the Service has been deleted.
-- 1 new allocator implementing current `allocator.Interface`, that runs in each apiserver, and uses the new objects to allocate IPs for Services.
+- 1 new allocator implementing current `allocator.Interface`, that runs in each apiserver, and uses the new ServiceCIDRs objects to allocate IPs for Services.
-- 1 new controller that participates on the ServiceCIDR deletion, the guarantee that each IPAddresses has a ServiceCIDR associated.
-It also handles the special case for the `default` ServiceCIDR.
+- 1 new repair loop that runs in the apiserver that reconciles the Services with the IPAddresses, repairing Services, garbage collecting orphan IPAddresses and handling the upgrade from the old allocators.
-- 1 new controller that participates in the IPAddress deletion, that guarantees that each Service IP allocated has its corresponding IPAddress object, recreating it if necessary.
-- 1 new controller that handles the bootstrap process and the default ServiceCIDR.
+- 1 new controller that handles the bootstrap process and the ServiceCIDR object, it participates on the ServiceCIDR deletion, the guarantee that each IPAddresses has a ServiceCIDR associated.

 [![](https://mermaid.ink/img/pako:eNp9UstqwzAQ_BWxx5IcCqUHUwrFacGXYJLeqh620tpV0SNIcsAk_vfKjpNiJ3QvYmdGs7NIBxBOEmQgNIawUlh7NNyyVAPCtuT3StDhhPWV6yZE8kXJQvTK1jeYwD4-52RRvqFRWlFPjk17Rbel00q07G7av7c7Omm7G-HyYrXJna1UfYm5RkOzfEW5f7iGHifQxL0oX6T0FMJ_rhuqmPv6ScfE4VynbszJONxzYE_H5fL4PDaXIVkCUGsnMFLgMLn4t-DcYj23EM5GVHZwgAUY8gaVTA88LMEhfpMhDr1UUoWNjr2yS9JmJ9PoV6mi85BVqAMtAJvotq0VkEXf0Fk0_pNR1f0CyVS2dw)](https://mermaid.live/edit#pako:eNp9UstqwzAQ_BWxx5IcCqUHUwrFacGXYJLeqh620tpV0SNIcsAk_vfKjpNiJ3QvYmdGs7NIBxBOEmQgNIawUlh7NNyyVAPCtuT3StDhhPWV6yZE8kXJQvTK1jeYwD4-52RRvqFRWlFPjk17Rbel00q07G7av7c7Omm7G-HyYrXJna1UfYm5RkOzfEW5f7iGHifQxL0oX6T0FMJ_rhuqmPv6ScfE4VynbszJONxzYE_H5fL4PDaXIVkCUGsnMFLgMLn4t-DcYj23EM5GVHZwgAUY8gaVTA88LMEhfpMhDr1UUoWNjr2yS9JmJ9PoV6mi85BVqAMtAJvotq0VkEXf0Fk0_pNR1f0CyVS2dw)